-Loosely based on the MkVI VW Golf GTI, the lower and wider Scirocco is built with lightweight aluminium suspension parts that make it feel very different to drive compared to its hatchback cousin.
-It's fast but suitably calm at motorway speeds, with a nimble and responsive drive that has plenty of grip.
-Adaptive Chassis Control (ACC) is fitted as standard, which allows the car's drive to be tailored to almost any given situation you might encounter on the road.
-Drivers can choose between Comfort and Sport modes, but keen drivers should go straight to Sport, which stiffens the suspension and sharpens steering and throttle responses.
-The whole engine range is excellent, with our recommendation being the 2.0-litre turbo, which, when combined with a manual gearbox, offers pretty strong acceleration.
-The 1.4-litre turbocharged and supercharged engine also impresses but we would think carefully about plumping for the R-Line and GTC models, as the suspension is uncomfortably firm, the drive is uncompromising and the DSG automatic gearbox often feels slow and clumsy.
+While it's based on the MkVI VW Golf GTI, the Scirocco feels very different to drive thanks to its wider and lower dimensions, and lighter aluminium suspension parts.
+Fast but composed when driving at motorway speeds, it's an agile and reactive car that offers lots of grip to keep it stable at all times.
+Adaptive Chassis Control (ACC) comes as standard, tailoring the drive to almost any conditions on the road.
+You can choose between Comfort and Sport modes, but enthusiastic drivers should use Sport to stiffen the suspension and sharpen the steering and acceleration.
+While the entire range is good, we’d recommend going for the 2.0-litre turbo manual, which has great performance.
+The 1.4-litre turbocharged and supercharged engine also impresses but the suspensions on the R-Line and GTC models can be uncomfortably firm, the drive uncompromising and the DSG automatic gearbox often sluggish and clunky.

 Price, value for money & options

-With the Scirocco range topping out at nearly £30,000, you could hardly describe it as cheap.
-But compared to its rivals you do get a lot of equipment for your money and ultimately it is better value for money than you might first think.
-The entry-level model comes with 17-inch alloy wheels, dusk sensor, touchscreen sat-nav infotainment system, automatic windscreen wipers and auto-dimming rear-view mirror as standard.
-The GT adds the Adaptive Chassis Control, 18-inch alloys, two-zone climate control, front fog lights and tinted rear windows, while the R-Line has 19-inch alloy wheels and the top-of-the-range GTS offers Bluetooth connectivity and unique GTS badging and styling, inside and out - since it's purely cosmetic we don't think the extra cash is worth it.
-Also, as it's not as common and more niche than other VWs, it should have strong resale values and be snapped up on the used car market pretty sharpish.
+The Scirocco is hardly cheap, but you do get a lot of equipment and accessories compared to its rivals.
+The entry-level model comes fitted with 17-inch alloy wheels, dusk sensor, touchscreen sat-nav infotainment system, automatic windscreen wipers and auto-dimming rear-view mirror as standard.
+The GT also gets the Adaptive Chassis Control, 18-inch alloys, dual-zone climate control, front fog lights and tinted rear windows, while the R-Line further adds 19-inch alloy wheels.
+The top-of-the-range GTS throws in Bluetooth connectivity and unique GTS badging and styling, inside and out.